facebook/docusaurus/docs/api-site-config.md

 #### `enableUpdateTime` [boolean]

 An option to enable the docs showing last update time.
-Set to `true` to show a line at the bottom right corner of each doc page as `Last updated on dd/mm/yyyy hh:MM:ss`.
+Set to `true` to show a line at the bottom right corner of each doc page as `Last updated on <date>`.

 #### `facebookAppId` [string]